oneapi-src/SYCLomatic/docs/dev_guide/migration/migration-rules.rst

      - Required.
 Specify the CMake syntax name that will be migrated.
 Use the unique name for the CMake syntax.
    * - MatchMode
      - ``Partial`` | ``Full`` | ``StrictFull``
      - Optional.
 Specify the match mode with full word match, strict full word match, or partial word match.
 If not specified, partial match mode will be used.
-The partial matching mode means the matching string can be surrounded by arbitrary characters including whitespace.
-The full matching mode means the matching string can only be surrounded by non-identifier characters (letters, numbers and underscore).
-The strict matching mode means the matching string can only be surrounded by whitespace characters.
+The partial matching mode means the matched string can be surrounded by arbitrary characters including whitespace.
+The full matching mode means the matched string should not be surrounded by identifier characters (letters, numbers, and underscore).
+The strict matching mode means the matched string should only be surrounded by whitespace characters.
    * - In
      - String value
      - Required.
 Specifies the target name in the input source code.